 - Flyers/Leaflets: Kent State University Funds: circa 1970

-Scope and Content: Includes flyers and leaflets from the Kent Student Defense Fund, Kent Students Medical Fund, Students Fund for Kent Damages, and the Universities National Anti-War Fund of KSU.
+Scope and Content: Includes flyers and leaflets from the Kent Student Defense Fund, Kent Students Medical Fund, Student Fund for Kent Damages, and the Universities National Anti-War Fund of KSU.
 Also contains a leaflet to “all concerned Kent State students.”

 - Lists: Committees/Organizations formed after Kent State shootings: 1970